|Guide||♦||6 Triplogs||0 Topics|

-Hike: Rock Creek Trailhead sports some nice oaks right by a babbling creek.
+Rock Creek Trailhead sports some lovely oaks right by a babbling creek.
 It's interesting to note that Saguaros are nearby at their upper elevation limit.
-The trail starts out as an old rocky road that quickly turns into a creek bed.
+The trail starts as an old rocky road that quickly turns into a creek bed.
 The creek is seasonal.
 It flows better than expected after recent rains due to a large catch base.
 Hiking through the creek bed is the height of questionable route finding.
-Luckily it's easy to decipher and short lived.
+Luckily it's easy to decipher and short-lived.
 The quaint setting with trees is passed up in the first few strides.

 I'd venture to guess few make it out of the rolling hills as it lacks visual luring hope.
 A small ridge is ascended at 2.0mi (3705 ft).
 I believe this used to be the old trailhead.
-According to topo this is where the road ends and I believe were we saw a Chillicut sign.
-Continuing on you drop down into Baldy Canyon (3380 ft).
-In this lower section it's still pretty lifeless.
+According to topo, this is where the road ends, and I think we saw a Chillicut sign.
+Continuing, you drop down into Baldy Canyon (3380 ft).
+In this lower section, it's still pretty lifeless.
 You could make a lower loop here by following the creek back to the trailhead.
 Within minutes you're out of the canyon and onto another ridge in a quarter mile (4145 ft).
-In short distance you top out above the creek (4400ft).
-Here you make the last short descent to the creek (4300 ft).
-I didn't see a sign but my mapping indicates this is near the Four Peaks Wilderness boundary.
+In a short distance, you top out above the creek (4400ft).
+Here you make the last, short descent to the creek (4300 ft).
+I didn't see a sign, but my mapping indicates this is near the Four Peaks Wilderness boundary.

-Enter Hope: Here up things begin to change.
+Here up things begin to change.
 It's a 1400ft mad dash up Baldy Canyon.
 Route finding requires a little more attention through several creek crossings but is well cairned or easily deciphered.
-Several of of the crossings consist of a 5-10 foot drop in loose footing.
-Within 5-10 minutes you cross a couple tributaries coming in from the west.
+Several of the crossings consist of a 5-10 foot drop in loose footing.
+Within 5-10 minutes, you cross a couple of tributaries coming in from the west.
 Both were flowing on our trip.
 I should note this was an unusually wet year with rainfall in May (The driest month in Arizona beating June by a mere 0.01 hundredth of an inch based on PHX stats).
 The first drainage is fed by Dan Neal Spring, the second is fed by Black Bear Spring.
-However I believe the flow we saw was merely runoff from the recent rainfall.
+However, I believe the flow we saw was merely runoff from the recent rainfall.

 Your surroundings become more intriguing as you enter a riparian section.
-Here you'll find gnarly sycamores twisting about.
+Here you'll find gnarly twisting sycamores.
 Mammoth hand-sized canyon grape leaves on climbing vines.
-Having just been through the over roller coaster this is a real treat.
+Having just been through the roller coaster, this is a real treat.
 I believe this is the nicest never mentioned gem of the wilderness.
 The habitat includes Yellow Columbine among other wildflowers.
-Beware though, poison ivy runs rampant through the area.
+Beware, though.
+Poison ivy runs rampant through the area.

-Summary: I enjoyed this trail probably more then most.
-We did it as a counter clockwise shuttle with Oak Flat #123 & Four Peaks Trail #130.
-Which appears to be the optimal option.
+I enjoyed this trail probably more than most.
+We did it as a counter-clockwise shuttle with Oak Flat #123 & Four Peaks Trail #130, which appears to be the optimal option.
 You could hike up to the riparian section as an out-n-back.
-However you'd miss out on the sweet Four Peaks transverse using the same amount of energy.
+However, you'd miss out on the sweet Four Peaks transverse using the same amount of energy.

 This hike is listed as One-Way.